Logan007/pucr/README.md

 ## Status, To-Do and Thoughts

 This all is _work in progress_!
-The code still is extremly polluted with `fprintf`s to `stderr` and other things.
+The code still is extremly polluted with `fprintf`s to `stderr` and other things – a clean-up definetly is required soon.
 It has nearly no error checking and therefore is sensitive to malformed data.
 Also, the `fast_lane` is still hard-coded in  `main`.
 It can be found as the last parameter of `pucrunch_256_encode` where `0` is slowest, and `3` should be the fastest, `1` and `2` something in between – check it out.

-The `ivanova.bin`-file now regularily gets compressed to __9137__ bytes including the header and a few more for the fast lanes.
+The `ivanova.bin`-file now regularily gets compressed to __9110__ bytes including the header and a few more for the fast lanes.

 One possible string matching speed-up that takes advantage of RLE is still lacking; it might follow as soon as a way is found how not to loose compression ratio.
 Maybe, this is a `fast_lane` candidate.

 So far, only some advantage of `max_gamma` is taken yet.
 Is this is a high-priority todo?
-An implementation with manually set `max_gamma` (set to 7, see line 1097) for the LZ lengths showed only a tiny compression gain...
+An implementation with manually set `max_gamma` (set to 15, see line 23) for the LZ lengths showed only a tiny compression gain...
 Maybe better for RLE lengths?

 Another finding while testing the use of LZ length history (encoding the historic lengths as the first LZ lengths, the non-historic ones becoming longer then), it always increased output file size for no matter what history lenght being used (1,2,3, or 4).
 Shall we try history for LZ offset?
 Hope is, that repetitions of similar sequences, such as `1234Y678` and `1234X678` compress better.